Ludum Dare 40 Devlog

 I kept going anyway, because I thought the idea had promise and I'd come back to it later (this would be the 6th prototype I'd like to come back to since this time last year, but who knows).
 I also ended up with some pathfinding and AI code that will go straight into my main project, so that's a plus.

 Game jams are great for spotting where your workflow and tech stack are lacking, for me this was mouse support.
-All the games I made in the past use keys and buttons, and my engine only had some rudimentary touchscreen code that was written for the GP2X Wiz back in 2010.
+All the games I made in the past use keys and controllers, and my engine only had some rudimentary touchscreen code that was written for the GP2X Wiz back in 2010.

 I rushed to make the mouse work in a maximized SDL2 window, but it's finicky and will need more work to feel right.